30DEC

 Downloads: 0

-Views: 134
+Views: 222

 Abstract

 Over the years, pharmacy has developed from a simple floor stock system to a complex unit dose, I.V. additive, and clinical pharmacy program.
 This development would have never been possible without the support of the nursing, medical, and administrative staff.
-The support of obtained slowly by developing services that increase the pharmacist's credibility as a team member concerned with the pediatric and neonate patients.
+The support of obtained slowly by developing services that increase the pharmacist's credibility as a team member concerned with pediatric and neonate patients.
 These services include a unit dose program, I.V. additive program, drug information services, and pharmacy medication program.
-One area in which pharmacist does not obtain a background from generalized training is the area of pediatric dosing.
+One area in which pharmacists do not obtain a background from generalized training is the area of pediatric dosing.
 Pediatric pharmacists must learn in clinical practice the proper dosing of the pediatric patient and neonate patient.
 The dose must be checked periodically.
 In the premature or newborn infant, the pharmacist must consider the immature renal and hepatic function so that he/she does not overdose initially and then underdose as the infant grows and matures.
 Neonates are a special group of children, they are less than 30 days, and within this group preterm babies (that means less than 37 weeks).
 Determining the correct dose for drugs used to treat neonates is a critically vital factor.
 Prematurity affects kidney and liver function and the proper adjustment of drug doses is crucial [1].
 The absence of drug level necessitates the adjustment of drug doses and the presence of qualified oriented dependable pharmacists.
 Drug doses are not numbers, or decimals used within the therapeutic range.
 Neonatal Intensive Care Unit (NICU) needs a system for the calculation and preparation of drugs [2].

 Keywords